jupyterhub/ldapauthenticator/README.md

 #### `LDAPAuthenticator.use_lookup_dn_username`

-If set to True (the default) the username used to build the DN string is returned as the username when `lookup_dn` is True.
+Only used with `lookup_dn=True`.

-When authenticating on a Linux machine against an AD server this might return something different from the supplied UNIX username.
-In this case setting this option to False might be a solution.
+If configured True (default value), the `lookup_dn_user_dn_attribute` value used to build the LDAP user's DN string is also used as the authenticated user's JuptyerHub username.

 #### `LDAPAuthenticator.search_filter`